lindale-dev/lindale-dev.github.io/_posts/2020-09-01-Reinventing the brush.md

 ---
 layout: post
-title: Reinventing the brush
+title: Reinventing the Brush
 author: Thomas
+excerpt: For Skatter v2, we rebuilt the Paint Mask feature from scratch, making it much more powerful and versatile.
 comments_url:
 ---

 Paint Areas have always been one of the major features of Skatter v1.
-If you're not familiar with it, here's a quick illustration:
+If you're not familiar with them, here's a quick illustration:

 <img src="{{ site.url }}/images/paint_areas.gif" alt="paint_areas" style="zoom:30%;" />